a-morales/kwm/README.md

 ### How to use:

-Currently does not create an app bundle.

 To compile Kwm, simply run the included build.sh script.
-By default, debug prints are enabled, and you can turn these off by opening the build.sh script and getting rid of the -DDEBUG_BUILD flag.
+By default, debug prints are enabled, and these can be turned off by opening the build.sh script and getting rid of the -DDEBUG_BUILD flag.

 Because there is no app bundle, Kwm has to be started from a terminal. cd into the containing directory and type ./kwm

+Whenever Kwm is started, it will automatically tile the currently opened windows, using binary space partioning.

+Kwm mainly consists of three panes so to speak.
+The main pane is the entire screen.
+(minus whatever screen-padding set in display.cpp)

+After at least 1 split has occurred, the screen will consist of a left and right pane.
+The width of the left/right pane can be changed using the hotkeys cmd+alt+ctrl+h/l

+By default, Kwm will always split the left-most container, however you can override this by focusing a window to split, and hit the hotkey cmd+alt+ctrl+m.
+This marks the container of the focused window, and will now split this container when opening a new window.

+There are also 2 types of split modes, vertical and horizontal split.
+The user can toggle between these 2 modes using the hotkeys cmd+alt+ctrl+7 for | (vertical) split, and cmd+alt+ctrl+- for - (horizontal) split.

-IF kwm is added to the path, a launcher script is necessary because it tries to load hotkeys.so from the executables working-directory.
+If kwm is added to the path, a launcher script is necessary because it tries to load hotkeys.so from the executables working-directory.

-Example launcher script, that is placed in your path instead of the kwm binary.
+Example launcher script to be placed in the path instead of the kwm binary.

     #!/bin/bash
     pushd /path/to/kwm